Jeff Halpern: Playing career

 Undrafted, Halpern began his NHL career in the 1999–2000 NHL season for the Washington Capitals.
 He played in 79 games, scoring 18 goals with 11 assists, and was +21.
 He was the first member of the Capitals to be born and raised in the Washington, D.C. area.

-The 2003–04 NHL season was his highest-scoring season to date as he finished with 19 goals and 27 assists in 79 games.
+The 2003–04 NHL season was his highest-scoring season in the NHL, finishing with 46 points with 19 goals and 27 assists in 79 games.

 During the 2004–05 NHL lockout, Halpern played for the Kloten Flyers and for HC Ajoie in Switzerland, and returned to the Capitals when the lockout ended.
 On September 23, 2005, the Washington Capitals named Halpern the twelfth team captain in franchise history.
 In the 2005–06 NHL season, he scored 11 goals, and added a career-high 33 assists.

 On July 5, 2006, Halpern left the Capitals as a free agent and signed a four-year deal with the Dallas Stars.

 On February 26, 2008, Halpern was dealt to the Tampa Bay Lightning along with Mike Smith, Jussi Jokinen, and a 2009 4th-round draft pick in exchange for Brad Richards and Johan Holmqvist.
 Halpern scored a goal in his Lightning debut, and added an assist.
 After being acquired by the Lightning, Halpern went on a huge hot streak, scoring 10 goals and 18 points in 19 games.
 He also led the league during the 2007–08 NHL season in games played as one of only two players to appear in 83 games, or one more than a team's full schedule, as a result of his trade to Tampa Bay.
 The other was Brian Campbell.
 Playing in 52 games during the 2008-09 NHL Season, Halpern scored seven goals to go with nine assists.

 Halpern during his tenure with the Rangers.